Spanish is one of the most widely spoken languages in the world, and is frequently studied in high school.

 Transparency corresponds to the similarity of written and spoken language, which allows a much simpler phonological decipherment.

 Technically, one speaks of an easy association between graphemes and phonemes.

 In French, for example, there are 190 graphemes for 35 phonemes.
 There are almost 200 ways of writing a few dozen sounds.
 This makes the French language, a language particularly difficult to learn for a dyslexic.

 It is for this reason that twice as many dyslexics are counted in France as in other countries such as Italy which has 33 graphemes for 25 phonemes.

 The most difficult language for dyslexic students is undoubtedly English.

 With more than a thousand graphemes and forty phonemes, English presents itself as an obstacle too large for dyslexic students.

 It’s you language, and the most widely spoken language in the world, but your child finds himself confronted with quite a challenge.

 He will encounter all the difficulties of this language: many consonants and vowels pronounce differently from our language, the transcription of the phonemes into graphemes is difficult because for a phoneme there are several graphemes, many words are phonetically and orthographically close…

 Spanish is considered a highly transparent language.
 Therefore, the decoding is simple because there are few phonemes and graphemes in contrast to English.

 The student is faced with fewer difficulties in assimilating words and sound more easily.

 For a very good Spanish teaching towards the dyslexic child, several methods exist.
 Do not hesitate to try several before making your choice.

 Indeed, the effectiveness of these activities will obviously depend on the pupil, so be sure to choose the ones that will best allow the child to progress.

 As its name implies, this method consists in awakening the various senses of the pupil.
 Thus, try to stimulate the sight, the hearing but also the touch for a better learning.

 How to help a dyslexic student learn more easily?

 Attempt to introduce gestures or educational games (for long sounds move hands away, for shorter ones clap hands…)

-Perform a memorization exercise at each Spanish course using color coding, audio support or gestures.
+Perform a memorization exercise at each Spanish course using colour coding, audio support or gestures.